chinamike65/hugo-tuolesi/content/book3/book3en.md

 To make countless images for countless Buddhas.

-It shows that the merits and virtues of sculpting the statue of the Guru are far greater than the merits and virtues of sculpting countless Buddha statues.
+It shows that the merits and virtues of sculpting the statue of the guru are far greater than the merits and virtues of sculpting countless Buddha statues.

 Offering a photo or image of the guru has the same merit.